Giant rigs drilled to record depths in Oklahoma in the 1970s.

 However, Dorman concludes, Hefner’s belief in the deep Anadarko Basin would prove true as drilling technologies improved by the 1990s.
 Decreases in drilling times by as much as two-thirds helped contain costs.
 By 2002, Oklahoma’s deep wells had produced more than six trillion cubic feet of natural gas – with trillions more yet to be found.
 In 2004, gas passed oil to become the state’s most valuable energy commodity.

-Another Anadarko Basin giant drilling rig has made history.
-One of the tallest in the world, it today attracts tourists passing through Elk City, Oklahoma.
+Another Anadarko Basin giant drilling rig has made a lot of history.
+With one of the tallest drilling masts in the world, today the former Parker Drilling Company rig attracts tourists passing through Elk City, Oklahoma.

 In 1969, Parker Drilling Company signed a contract with the U.S. Atomic Energy Commission to drill a series of holes up to 120 inches in diameter and 6,500 feet in depth in Alaska and Nevada for nuclear bomb tests.
 Parker Drilling’s Rig No. 114 was one of three special rigs built to drill the atomic wells.